tg-sec/dvna/Task_Report/docs/secrets_management.md

 * To retrieve secrets I used the command - `vault kv get dvna/db` which printed all the secrets in that path (Database name, host, port, username, and password) in a tabular format.
 Now, I had to fetch just the secret out of the output, instead of formatting the output to suit my needs, Vault came with a utility to only print the value of the secret by specifying the name of the field I need.
 The command I used to retrieve the secrets' values was `vault kv get -field=<SECRET NAME> dvna/db` where `SECRET NAME` was one the values from - database, username, password, port, and host.

 * Now, for the secrets to be retrieved in the pipeline, the vault needs to be unsealed first and then it should also be resealed after the secrets are fetched.
-To achieve this, firstly, I made use of the `withCredentials` section in the pipeline syntax to fetch secrets from Jenkins' credential manager to retrieve Vault Keys that we stored their earlier and used them with the unseal command in the pipeline stage.
+To achieve this, firstly, I made use of the `withCredentials` section in the pipeline syntax to fetch secrets from Jenkins' credential manager to retrieve Vault Keys that we stored there earlier and used them with the unseal command in the pipeline stage.
 I then amended the script I used to stop the currently running ECS tasks and fetch new deployed ECS instances running the latest container images of DVNA and lastly, I sealed the vault again.

 * Unsealing (and resealing) Vault with keys from Jenkins Secret Manager in the pipeline script: